bregman-arie/devops-exercises/common-qa.md

 ### I feel like there are some questions that shouldn't be included in this project

-Is that a question? :)
+Is that a question? :)<br>
 If you don't like some of the questions or think that some questions should be removed you can open an issue or submit a PR and we can discuss it there.
 We don't have rules against deleting questions (for now :P)

 ### Can I copy the questions from here to my site?

-You can but:
+You can (although I have no idea why would you want to), but:

 * Not without attribution.
 Many people worked hard on adding these questions and they deserve a proper credit for their work
 * Not if you plan to make money out of it.
 Directly or indirectly (e.g. ADS) as this is a free content and we would like it to stay this way :)